ShayaanMalikk/custom-kali-vm-vuln-reverse/README.md

 Instructions to Run the Project

-1. You will need to download the following three files: o	.mf (manifest file) o	.ovf (Open Virtualization Format file) o	disk1.vmdk (virtual disk file)
+1. You will need to download the following three files:
+a.	.mf (manifest file)
+b.	.ovf (Open Virtualization Format file)
+c.	disk1.vmdk (virtual disk file)
 Ensure that all three files are saved in the same directory on your system.
-2. Import the .ovf file into your VirtualBox or VMware: o	Open your virtualization software. o	Choose the option to import an appliance or open a virtual machine. o	Select the downloaded .ovf file and follow the on-screen instructions to complete the import.
+2. Import the .ovf file into your VirtualBox or VMware:
+a.
+Open your virtualization software.
+b.
+Choose the option to import an appliance or open a virtual machine.
+c.
+Select the downloaded .ovf file and follow the on-screen instructions to complete the import.

-3. Start the machine using the following credentials: o	Username: project o	Password: vareproject123
+3. Start the machine using the following credentials:
+a.
+Username: project
+b	Password: vareproject123

 4. Open a terminal and navigate to /help.
 5. Run the Tools_Description script to view tool descriptions.